-NON-EXECUTIVE REMUNERATION 2019
+NON-EXECUTIVE REMUNERATION

 Shareholders approve the maximum aggregate remuneration for non-executive directors.
 Fees paid to non-executive directors are recommended by the Remuneration Committee and the Board is responsible for ratifying any recommendations, if appropriate.
 As approved at the Annual General Meeting on 26 November 2010, the aggregate limit of fees payable per annum is \$400,000 in total.
+In accordance with the Company's remuneration policy, nonexecutive directors are not eligible for any performance based remuneration and as such no shares or incentive rights were issued.